kamkor/blog/_posts/2015-10-6-Covariance-And-Contravariance-In-Scala.md

 ### Use cases for contravariant type parameter

-Contravariant type parameter is usually used as method argument type, so naturally contravariance is most commonly seen in consumers (types that accept something).
+Contravariant type parameter is usually used as method argument type, therefore, contravariance is most commonly associated with consumers (types that accept something).
 It can also be used as mutable field type if the field has object private scope as explained [before](#variancemutablefieldtype).
 Scala compiler prevents from the use of contravariant type parameter in positions that could lead to potential errors.
 If contravariant type parameter would have been used in illegal position such as method return type then Scala compiler would have reported an error.
-Example use of contravariant type parameter is applied in the following implementation of `GarbageCan`.
+Example use of contravariant type parameter is applied in the following implementation of garbage can.

 {% highlight scala %}
 class GarbageCan[-A] {